rackerlabs/technical-blog/_posts/2014-10-22-introducing-golang-sdk-gophercloud.md

 and more [on the way](https://github.com/rackspace/gophercloud/pulls).

-To install gophercloud, first set the $GOPATH environment variable to the root of your Go workspace:
+To install Gophercloud, first set the $GOPATH environment variable to the root of your Go workspace:

 ```
  mkdir $HOME/go